Vladacdc/TransIT.API/readme.md

 ## Running the tests

-To Run test choose Test->Run->All Tests or use Ctr + R, A Hotkey [Screenshot](./images/RunTests.jpg)
+To Run test choose Test->Run->All Tests or use CTRL + R, A Hotkey [Screenshot](./images/RunTests.jpg)

 ## Development